norgedaniel/STAccessControl/Readme_01.txt

 - Process an outgoing HTTP response, modify it, and pass it on to either another piece of middleware or the ASP.NET Core web server.

 The most important piece of middleware in most ASP.NET Core applications is the EndpointMiddleware class.
-This class normally generates all your HTML pages and API responses (for Web API applications).
+This class normally generates all our HTML pages and API responses (for Web API applications).

 ----------------------------------------------------------------------------